 Preparation for palak paneer

-1. This recipe needs 2 cups tightly packed (100 to 120 grams) palak leaves.
+1. This recipe needs about 4 cups loosely measured or 2 cups tightly packed (100 to 120 grams) palak leaves.
 Use only young and fresh spinach.
-Avoid using large stems or stalks of spinach / palak as they make the gravy bitter.
+Avoid using large stems or stalks, especially from mature spinach/ palak as they make the gravy bitter.
+If using baby spinach keep the tender stalks.

 2. Add half tablespoon oil to a pan. then add 1 to 2 chopped green chilies.
 There is no red chilli powder used in this recipe.
 So use enough green chilies to give that heat.
 Adjust accordingly.